GF2++

 The gf2::BitSpan class is a bit different because it is a non-owning view into some contiguous subset of bits held by another bit-store, and that subset may not align with the underlying words.

-However, the many BitStore related functions operate as if bit element 0 in the store is the lowest-order bit of "word" 0.
+However, all BitStore related functions operate as if bit element 0 in the store is the lowest-order bit of "word" 0.
 This constraint means that the implementation of the word(i) and set_word(i,v) methods for gf2::BitSpan is more complex than for the other two bit-stores because they often have to synthesise words from two underlying words in the real store.

 Sample Layout